Kyle Rittenhouse: US teenager cleared over Kenosha killings

 National Guard troops have been sent to the city amid fears of unrest.

+Mr Rittenhouse faced five charges, including intentional homicide, which carries a mandatory life sentence.

-Mr Rittenhouse's fate was decided by a 12-person jury composed of seven women and five men.
+His fate was decided by a 12-person jury composed of seven women and five men.
+They reached their verdict after more than three days of deliberations.

+Mr Rittenhouse sobbed and was held by his lawyers as the verdict was announced.

 Two nights before Mr Rittenhouse turned up in Kenosha, riots erupted on its streets after police shot Jacob Blake, a black man.

 Mr Rittenhouse had travelled to the city from his home in Illinois and, armed with a semi-automatic rifle, he said he sought to help protect property from unrest.